Energy conservation for inhomogeneous incompressible and compressible Euler equations: Introduction and Main results

 In his celebrated paper \cite{Ons49} Onsager conjectured that there is dissipation of energy for homogeneous Euler equation (namely $\varrho \equiv 1$ in \eqref{E}) for weak solutions with low regularity.
-More precisely, if the weak solution is in $C^{\alpha}$ for $\alpha > 1/3$ then the energy is conserved while the energy is dissipated if $\alpha < 1/3$.
+More precisely, if a weak solution is in $C^{\alpha}$ for $\alpha > 1/3$ then the energy is conserved while the energy is dissipated if $\alpha < 1/3$.
 The first landmark result concerning the loss (or gain) of energy is due to Scheffer \cite{Sch93} in which he proved the existence of a weak solution having compact support both in time and space.
 This was later also recovered by Shnirelman \cite{Shn97} for the torus $\mathbb T^d$.
 This direction of research has been greatly pushed forward by a series of works of De Lellis and Sz\'ekelyhidi in e.g. \cite{DS12,DS13,DS14,BDIS}.
 The Onsager's conjecture has been recently settled by Isett in \cite{Ise18a,Ise18}.
 The other direction, i.e. the conservation of energy, was first proved by Constant-E-Titi \cite{CET94} for the torus $\mathbb T^3$.
 The case of bounded domains is studied only recently in \cite{BT18, BTW} in the context of H\"older spaces and in \cite{DN18, NN18} in the context of Besov spaces.

-Much less works concerning the inhomogeneous incompressible Euler equation \eqref{E} and the compressible equation \eqref{Ec} have been published in the literature and so far only the case of a bounded domain with periodic boundary condition, namely ${\mathbb T}^d$, has been treated (see the recent papers \cite{LS16,FGGW17, CY}).
+Much less works concerning the inhomogeneous incompressible Euler equation \eqref{E} and the compressible equation \eqref{Ec} have been published in the literature and so far only the case of a bounded domain with periodic boundary condition, namely ${\mathbb T}^d$, has been treated (see the recent papers \cite{LS16,FGGW17, CY,ADSW}).
 More precisely, in \cite{FGGW17}, Feireisl \textit{et al.} provided sufficient conditions in terms of Besov regularity both in time and space of the density $\varrho$, the velocity $\uu$ and the momentum ${\bf m}=\varrho \uu$ to guarantee the conservation of the energy.
 Their method relies on the idea in \cite{CET94} and requires also regularity conditions on the pressure.
-Recently, by using a different approach, Chen and Yu \cite{CY} obtained the energy conservation, under a different set of regularity conditions, without any integrability assumption on the pressure.
-It is worth noting that the aforementioned papers only deal with the case of the torus ${\mathbb T}^d$.
+Recently, by using a different approach, Chen and Yu \cite{CY} obtained the energy conservation, under a different set of regularity conditions.
+Their method has the advantage of dealing with vacuum.
+However, since the authors used the convolution both in time and space, additional regularity in time for the density $\vr$ is required.